infor-design/enterprise/components/fieldset/fieldset.md

 1. Default Fieldset Example [View Example]( ../components/fieldset/example-index)
 2. 50/50 Fieldset Example [View Example]( ../components/fieldset/example-50-50)
+2. Example Showing Input Fields [View Example]( ../components/fieldset/example-fields)

 ## Code Example

 A field set uses the standard html field set and legend element and simply adds css to style the legend element text.
-A field set is not expandable but you could use an expandable area element as well.
+A field set is not expandable for that you could use the [expandable area component]( ../components/expandablearea).
+Here is an example showing a few input fields in a field set.
+Anything can go inside a field set but its usually something like input fields or data input fields.

 ```html